Photo by Estee de Villiers

 Buy a Wild Card if you plan on visiting a lot of parks during your trip.
 The R3,420 Wild Card is a huge money saver.
 South African parks charge separate local rates and international rates.
 International rates can be expensive with R360 just for a visit to Cape Point.
 With the Wild Card, you have one-year, unlimited access to 80+ parks and reserves across Southern Africa.

 WHAT THE HECK IS LOAD SHEDDING?

 Before I moved to South Africa in January 2020, I was blissfully unaware of what load shedding was.
-It wasn't until my first night, sitting up by the dim light of my phone, waiting for the lights come on again that I received my first load shedding lesson.
+It wasn't until my first night, sitting up by the dim light of my phone, waiting for the lights to come on again that I received my first load shedding lesson.
 Sometimes, in South Africa, the power goes out at scheduled intervals often for 2 - 4 hour intervals in order to keep up with the high electricity demands of the country.
 Most likely as a tourist, you'll be staying in a hotel or a hostel with a generator or UPS system, but if you're staying in an AirBnB or home stay, I'd suggest asking your hosts what happens when there's load shedding.
-It's a good idea to download the app EskomSePush that notifies you when load shedding is happening in your area, and also to keep flashlights handy and your phone charged just in case.
+It's a good idea to download the app EskomSePush which notifies you when load shedding is happening in your area, and also to keep flashlights handy and your phone charged just in case.